Anirudhpande/Resumable-transfer-engine/PROTOCOL.md

 The protocol is designed with the assumption that failures are normal and expected.

+### Chunk Hash Semantics

+- The sender computes SHA-256 hashes for all chunks when responding to MANIFEST_REQUEST.
+- Chunk hashes are included in MANIFEST_RESPONSE.
+- These hashes represent the expected content of each chunk.
+- During transfer, the sender also includes the hash in CHUNK_RESPONSE.
+- The receiver verifies that the received chunk hash matches the expected hash from the manifest.
+- If verification fails, the receiver re-requests the chunk.

 ### Failure Scenarios

 Failures may include, but are not limited to: